e1miran/Now-Playing-Serato/README.md

 >"To enable the Live Playlists feature go to the Expansion Pack tab on the Setup screen and check the Enable Live Playlists option.
 Once enabled, the Start Live Playlist button is now displayed in the History panel.
 Click this to start and stop your Live Playlist session."

 2. Once a new playlist session is started, Serato will automatically open your web browser to your Live Playlist. __IMPORTANT:__ You will need to select "Edit Details" on the Live Playlist webpage and change your playlist to "Public", or else the __Now Playing__ app will not be able to retrieve any song data.
+The webpage does not need to remain open.
+So you can close it once you ensure that the playlist has been made public.

 3. Start the __Now Playing__ app.
 You can check the target text file to see what is being written.